Sea Fisheries

 does not apply to a beam trawl.

-is prohibited to carry on board or use a net to which this Regulation applies.
+carry on board or use a net to which this Regulation applies.

 8 Restriction